 Employees who are covered by workers’ compensation benefits can receive payments for their medical expenses and lost wages if they sustain an injury or illness through the course of employment.
 Each type of injury carries its own set recovery value, depending on the severity of the injury or illness.
-An Augusta workers’ compensation attorney can answer any questions you may have about the specifics of your injury and the value of your claim.
+A workers comp attorney in Augusta, GA can answer any questions you may have about the specifics of your injury and the value of your claim.

-Ted A. Greve is an experienced workers’ compensation lawyer in Augusta, Georgia with 20+ years of experience, and he is also a doctor.
+Ted A. Greve is an experienced workers’ comp attorney in Augusta, Georgia with 20+ years of experience, and he is also a doctor.
 Call him today to get professional assistance with your claim.

 What if I was at fault for my workplace injury?

 In workers’ compensation claims, fault has no bearing on whether or not you can receive benefits.
 As long as the injury occurred in the course of employment, you can still receive benefits.
 Few exceptions exist, such as when the injury was intentional or if you were injured while intoxicated or breaking the law.
 A simple mistake, however, even if it’s your fault, will not keep you from receiving your workers’ compensation benefits and wage reimbursement.

 Can I file a lawsuit against my at-fault employer?

 If your employer intentionally caused your injury or showed egregious neglect, resulting in your injury, then you may be able to file a lawsuit against the employer.
 However, in most cases, you forfeit your right to sue by receiving workers’ compensation benefits.

 What are my legal rights and responsibilities?

 Georgia’s workers’ compensation laws include a list of rights that apply to all employees who seek workers’ compensation benefits.
 These include: